Heathrow Airport Children's Facilities

 No.1 Traveller opened their Flagship lounge at Heathrow's Terminal 3 in August 2011.
 The lounge includes a colourful family room with a TV showing children’s programmes such as Bob the Builder and beanbags for children to play on.
 As well as the family room, you can relax in the lounge and enjoy the complimentary cuisine or take advantage of the free Wi-Fi to catch up with some work.
 The lounge costs £30 per adult and £15 per child for bookings made in advance.
 Click here for more details and information.

-Servisair's Terminal 1 and 3 Airport Lounges accept children but they must be accompanied by an adult at all times.
-To use the lounge it costs £14.99 per child in Terminal 1, and £10.99 per child in Terminal 3.
+Servisair's Terminal 3 Airport Lounge accepts children but they must be accompanied by an adult at all times.
+To use the lounge it costs £10.99 per child in Terminal 3.
 In this case, a child is classed as age 2 - 11, and children between 0 and 1 years of age are allowed in for free.

 You can find out more about lounges on our Airport Lounges page.